kaiqkt/event-platform-api/README.md

 1. Ensure Docker is installed on your machine.
 2. Clone the repository.
 3. Navigate to the project directory.
-4. Run `docker-compose up` to start up the Amazon SQS and PostgreSQL services.
+4. Run `docker-compose up` to start up the Amazon SQS and PostgreSQL services and the service itself.
 5. After the Docker services are up and running, execute `./gradlew bootRun` (for Unix-based systems) or `gradlew bootRun` (for Windows) to start the application.

 Please note that the application won't run correctly if the Docker services are not up and running.

+## To see the full documentation:

+You will need the npm and docsify installed in your machine.
+To install docsify run `npm i docsify-cli -g` after installing dosify run `docsify serve ./docs/guide` and click [here](http://localhost:3000)